 Planting Your Aloe Plant

 Aloe plants do well in porous pots, such as terracotta, with at least one hole that allows for easy drainage.
 When it comes to soil, you can plant your aloe in a mix of equal parts potting soil and sand.
-Another option is to purchase a special succulent soil mix, which will be available at a nursery or garden retailer.
+Another option is to purchase a special succulent soil mix, which is available at any nursery or garden retailer.

 Water & Feeding Needs